It’s Men’s Sexual Health Week!

 What foods are good for the testicles?

 Men who want to keep their testicles healthy should avoid certain foods.
-Although beef contains a lot of zinc, which is good for fertility, eating processed red meat is also linked to infertility.
-Functional medicine doctors often recommend that patients eat organic, grass-fed meat to avoid the toxins found in processed beef.
+Although red meat contains a lot of zinc, which is good for fertility, eating processed red meat is also linked to infertility.
+Functional medicine doctors often recommend that patients avoid processed meat and eat organic, grass-fed meat to avoid the toxins found in processed beef.

 What habits should I avoid to keep my testicles healthy?